-We will return all your original documents to you after we inspect them.
+We will return all your original documents to you with your Certificate de Coutume.

 If you are an Irish citizen who was not born in Ireland, and you require an Apostille on your birth certificate, it must be Apostilled by the government which issued your birth certificate.